Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 harden_linux_ufw_allow_networks: - "10.0.0.0/8" - "172.16.0.0/12" - "192.168.0.0/16"

-Next we change some system variables (sysctl.conf / proc filesystem).
-This settings are recommendations from Google which they use for their Google Compute Cloud OS images (see https://cloud.google.com/compute/docs/images/building-custom-os and https://cloud.google.com/compute/docs/images/configuring-imported-images).
-This are the default settings (if you are happy with this settings you don’t have to do anything but I recommend to verify if they work for your setup):
+proc filesystem).
+This settings are recommendations from Google which they use for their Google Compute Cloud OS images (see https://cloud.google.com/compute/docs/images/building-custom-os and https://cloud.google.com/compute/docs/import/configuring-imported-images).
+These are the default settings (if you are happy with this settings you don’t have to do anything but I recommend to verify if they work for your setup):

 harden_linux_sysctl_settings: "net.ipv4.tcp_syncookies": 1 # Enable syn flood protection "net.ipv4.conf.all.accept_source_route": 0 # Ignore source-routed packets "net.ipv6.conf.all.accept_source_route": 0 # IPv6 - Ignore ICMP redirects "net.ipv4.conf.default.accept_source_route": 0 # Ignore source-routed packets "net.ipv6.conf.default.accept_source_route": 0 # IPv6 - Ignore source-routed packets "net.ipv4.conf.all.accept_redirects": 0 # Ignore ICMP redirects "net.ipv6.conf.all.accept_redirects": 0 # IPv6 - Ignore ICMP redirects "net.ipv4.conf.default.accept_redirects": 0 # Ignore ICMP redirects "net.ipv6.conf.default.accept_redirects": 0 # IPv6 - Ignore ICMP redirects "net.ipv4.conf.all.secure_redirects": 1 # Ignore ICMP redirects from non-GW hosts "net.ipv4.conf.default.secure_redirects": 1 # Ignore ICMP redirects from non-GW hosts "net.ipv4.ip_forward": 0 # Do not allow traffic between networks or act as a router "net.ipv6.conf.all.forwarding": 0 # IPv6 - Do not allow traffic between networks or act as a router "net.ipv4.conf.all.send_redirects": 0 # Don't allow traffic between networks or act as a router "net.ipv4.conf.default.send_redirects": 0 # Don't allow traffic between networks or act as a router "net.ipv4.conf.all.rp_filter": 1 # Reverse path filtering - IP spoofing protection "net.ipv4.conf.default.rp_filter": 1 # Reverse path filtering - IP spoofing protection "net.ipv4.icmp_echo_ignore_broadcasts": 1 # Ignore ICMP broadcasts to avoid participating in Smurf attacks "net.ipv4.icmp_ignore_bogus_error_responses": 1 # Ignore bad ICMP errors "net.ipv4.icmp_echo_ignore_all": 0 # Ignore bad ICMP errors "net.ipv4.conf.all.log_martians": 1 # Log spoofed, source-routed, and redirect packets "net.ipv4.conf.default.log_martians": 1 # Log spoofed, source-routed, and redirect packets "net.ipv4.tcp_rfc1337": 1 # Implement RFC 1337 fix "kernel.randomize_va_space": 2 # Randomize addresses of mmap base, heap, stack and VDSO page "fs.protected_hardlinks": 1 # Provide protection from ToCToU races "fs.protected_symlinks": 1 # Provide protection from ToCToU races "kernel.kptr_restrict": 1 # Make locating kernel addresses more difficult "kernel.perf_event_paranoid": 2 # Set perf only available to root